SNL-UCSB/cs176b-assignments/spring23/assignment2/README.md

 vagrant scp default:path_to_file_on_vm destination_path_on_your_machine
 ```

-Please send these deliverables to the teaching staff, Rohan, over email with the subject "YOUR FULL NAME: CS176B Assginemnt 1".
-Please cc Arpit and Punnal to that email.

-In case you tried to solve the bonus point problems, then please send us a small writeup explaining how you implemented and tested the new features.
+In case you tried to solve the bonus point problems, then please upload a small writeup explaining how you implemented and tested the new features.
+Name this write up "bonus_task.txt"